Renovated in 2005, Vail Commons is the primary dining facility on campus serving three meals on weekdays and brunch and

 The facilities are named for James D. Vail III and his family.
 James Vail served on the Board of Trustees from 1979-1991 and two of his sons attended Davidson: James D Vail, IV '76 and John Vail '83.
 Vail is memorialized with the Jacob's Ladder artwork on the landing inside the commons.

 Harrison Room: One of two large dining rooms in Vail Commons, the Harrison Room is used primarily for student seating and is home for many large events in the life of the college.
 The 2005 renovation included a new audio-visual system with ceiling-mounted screen.

 One of two large dining rooms in Vail Commons, the Pope Room on the east end of the building houses all food and beverage stations for the student board plan.
 The Pope Room also seats approximately 150 students.

 With seating for approximately 35, the DuPont Room provides an elegant dining venue for a broad array of campus and community events.
 It currently houses the grab-and-go convenience store for students, Commons Market.

-Vail Commons is located at 102 Nelson Lane on the west side of campus (past the Pi Kappa Alpha house).
+Vail Commons is located at 102 Nelson Lane on the west side of campus.
 Limited visitor parking is available in the lot behind Tomlinson Hall.
 General public parking is available in the Baker Sports Complex.